nih-fmrif/NIMH_repro_2017_03/_episodes/11-libraries_and_pathlib.md

  ~~~
  {: .output}

- If we try to use a method as if it were an attribute nothing useful is displayed:
+ If we try to use a method as if it were a data descriptor nothing useful is
+ displayed:

  ~~~
  metasearch_dir.absolute